Insights from an ASC Expert, by Scott Bacon

 For a health system that has not yet converted an HOPD to an ASC, there are a few hurdles to consider.

 Compass has helped many health systems evaluate whether an ASC is appropriate for its respective market.
 Many times, the answer to the strategic analysis is not to proceed with the ASC development.
-The goal is to find the pathway that suits the system in the long-run, even if there is some short-term pain due to the loss of better-paying HOPD surgeries.
+The goal is to find the pathway that suits the system in the long run, even if there is some short-term pain due to the loss of better-paying HOPD surgeries.

-Lastly, those who think most creatively about how to market the ASC asset to payer and employers will benefit.
+Lastly, those who think most creatively about how to market the ASC asset to payers and employers will benefit.
 While not a magic bullet, marketing to large employers to grow market share becomes much easier with a high-performance ASC in the health system network